SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 # Simulation of LC VCO:
 ### Design of 6.7 GHz~7.518 GHz Cross-Coupled LC-VCO in 180nm CMOS technology by Sophiya Susan S and Dr. Siva S Yellampalli

-* CMOS technology is good choice since it reduces cost and has low power compared to other technologies.
+* We are simulating using gpdk 45nm CMOS technology is good choice since it reduces cost and has low power compared to other technologies.
 * The most widely used oscillator structures are Ring oscillators and LC oscillators.
 Considering that the Phase noise parameter is better for an LC oscillator compared to the poor phase noise of a ring oscillator, in this paper, we chose an LC oscillator for implementation.
 * The topology of PMOS only circuit has similarity with the NMOS only topology.
 However,with the variations in the mobility, the size of transistors is twice greater than nmos transistor to achieve the similar transconductance.
 Hence PMOS cross coupled VCO consume more power when compared to other two topologies.
 * Compared to PMOS cross coupled VCO, NMOS cross coupled VCO consumes less power and low phase noise